janclod/REST-example/README.md

 ## REST API

-Basic example of REST API able to consume and return geospatial data.
+Basic example of REST API to consume and return geospatial data.

 ## How to build